🌟 KEY TAKEAWAYS

 What can I deduct if I work remotely?

-While you can’t deduct your home office or meals, you can still claim the standard deduction as a tax write-off.
-You can also take advantage of deductions like IRA and 401(k) to reduce your taxable income, as well as charitable donations and home mortgage interest if you decide to itemize your deductions.
+While you can’t deduct your home office or meals, you can still claim the standard deduction to lower your taxable income.
+You can also take advantage of deductions like IRA and 401(k) to reduce your taxable income, as well as charitable contributions and home mortgage interest if you decide to itemize your deductions.

 Should mileage reimbursement be included on W-2?

-Mileage reimbursement might be included in your total wages in your W-2 form, but it will not be taxable to you, and you cannot claim a mileage deduction on your personal tax return.
+If your mileage reimbursement exceeds the IRS standard mileage rates, the excess amount is taxable and will be included in your total wages in your W-2 form.
+The amount up to the federal rate will not be taxable to you, and you cannot claim a mileage deduction on your personal tax return.

 Can you claim your internet bill on taxes?

-Your internet bill usually qualifies as a personal expense, so you can’t claim this on your taxes.
-This changes if you’re self-employed and using your internet for business, but if you’re a W-2 employee, you can’t claim internet even if you work remotely.
+Your internet bill usually qualifies as a personal expense, so you can’t claim this on your federal income tax return.
+You may be able to deduct a portion of your internet bill if you’re self-employed and using the internet for business, but if you’re a W-2 employee, you can’t claim internet even if you work remotely.

 Explore our diverse tax deduction guides catering to various niches.
 From small businesses to real estate agents, find valuable insights to optimize your tax savings.